evennia/evennia/docs/source/Contribs/Contrib-Traits.md

 # Traits

-Whitenoise 2014, Ainneve contributors,
-Griatch 2020
+Contribution by Griatch 2020, based on code by Whitenoise and Ainneve contribs, 2014

 A `Trait` represents a modifiable property on (usually) a Character.
 They can be used to represent everything from attributes (str, agi etc) to skills (hunting 10, swords 14 etc) and dynamically changing things like HP, XP etc.
 Traits differ from normal Attributes in that they track their changes and limit themselves to particular value-ranges.
 One can add/subtract from them easily and they can even change dynamically at a particular rate (like you being poisoned or